Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Conclusions and Discussion

 \section{Conclusions and Discussion}

-{\bf Validity.} Our proposed LF2I methodology leads to frequentist confidence sets and hypothesis tests with finite-sample guarantees (when there are no nuisance parameters). {\em Any} existing or new test statistic --- that is, not only estimates of the LR statistic --- can be plugged into our framework to create tests that indeed control type I error.
+\paragraph{Validity} Our proposed LF2I methodology leads to frequentist confidence sets and hypothesis tests with finite-sample guarantees (when there are no nuisance parameters). {\em Any} existing or new test statistic -- that is, not only estimates of the LR or BF statistics -- can be plugged into our framework to create tests that control type I error.
 The implicit assumption is that the null distribution of the test statistic varies smoothly in parameter space.
 If that condition holds, then we can efficiently leverage quantile regression methods to construct valid confidence sets by a Neyman inversion of simple hypothesis tests, without having to rely on asymptotic results.
-In settings where the likelihood can be evaluated, our framework leads to more powerful tests and smaller confidence sets than universal inference, but at the cost of having to simulate data from the likelihood.\\

-{\bf Nuisance parameters and diagnostics.} For small sample sizes, there is no theorem to tell us whether profiling or marginalization of nuisance parameters will give better frequentist coverage for the parameter of interest \citep[Section 12.5.1]{cousins2018lectures}.
+\paragraph{Nuisance parameters and diagnostics} For small sample sizes, no theorem guarantees whether profiling or marginalizing nuisance parameters will provide better frequentist coverage for the parameter of interest \citep[Section 12.5.1]{cousins2018lectures}.
 It is generally believed that hybrid resampling methods return approximately valid confidence sets, but that a rigorous check of validity is infeasible when the true solution is not known.
 Our diagnostic branch presents practical tools for assessing empirical coverage across the entire parameter space (including nuisance parameters).
-After the data scientist sees the results, he/she can decide which method is most appropriate for the application at hand.
-For example, in our HEP counting experiment (Section~\ref{sec:hep_example}), our diagnostics revealed that h-\BFF (which averages the estimated odds over nuisance parameters) returned less variable results and higher power in an LFI setting, but with small regions of the parameter space undercovering more severely than h-\ACORE (which maximizes the estimated odds over nuisance parameters).\\
+After seeing the results, one can decide which method is most appropriate for the application at hand. \addEJS{For example, in the Poisson counting experiment of Section~\ref{sec:hep_example}, LF2I diagnostics revealed that \texttt{h-BFF} (which averages the estimated odds over nuisance parameters) returned smaller confidence intervals, but at the cost of under-covering in some regions of the parameter space.}